 - 1 tbsp. duck fat or olive oil

-- 1 ½ pounds fresh Vermont pork sausage, removed from casings
+- 1 ½ pounds fresh Vermont pork sausage, removed from casings, or vegetarian alternative

 - 1 tbsp. poultry seasoning